July 8, 2014

 ACM Washington Update

-ACM Washington Update recaps ACM’s initiatives in the technology policy arena monthly.
+ACM Washington Update recaps ACM’s initiatives in the U.S. technology policy arena monthly.
 Please forward this newsletter to friends and colleagues in the computing community.
-View more details on each item below, as well as on the USACM weblog.
-You can follow USACM on Twitter and on Facebook.
+View more details on each item below, as well as on the blog.

 to the top